How to deal with the Council Tax account when someone has passed away

 The new owners should inform us of this and register for Council Tax.

-However the next of kin or executor can also inform us, as this allows us to finalise the deceased account sooner rather than later.
+However, the next of kin or executor can also inform us, as this allows us to finalise the deceased account sooner rather than later.
+You can let us know using our online change of circumstance form.

 The property in which the deceased person lived in was rented, not owned by them.
 What details do you need in respect of Council Tax?

-Council Tax Legislation states that a property left empty by a deceased person is exempt from Council Tax payment, as long as it remains unoccupied.
-We will require the tenancy end date so we can finalise the account, please let us know when this information is available.
+If a property left empty by a deceased person it is exempt from Council Tax payment, as long as it remains unoccupied.
+We will require the tenancy end date so we can finalise the account, please let us know when this information is available using our online Change of circumstances form.

 The property was shared ownership with a Housing Association, who becomes liable for the Council Tax when the part owner passes away?